NOTE: We are resuming in-person meetings! See below for details.

 The club is also meeting on the first and second Thursday nights of each month at the same time and location.
 These auxiliary meetings are intended for those who would like to learn about additional topics.
 The first Thursday is our Basic Level Class that concentrates on things that are important to new hams, non-hams, and other things that should be interesting to those with basic skill levels.
 The second Thursday is our Advanced Level Class and concentrates on things that are of a more advanced nature, including topics of interest to those working on getting their General license or experimenting with more advanced subjects.
 These meetings will also include practical demonstrations and projects, such as antenna construction.

-The club also meets on the air for a weekly net on Sunday evenings at 8:00 PM on the Ensign Peak repeater at 147.16 MHz tone 127.3.
-The net control duties are rotating among club members to give each member a chance to gain experience running a net.
+The club also meets on the air for a weekly net on Sunday evenings at 8:00 PM on the Ensign Peak repeater at 147.16 MHz (positive 0.6 MHz offset) PL 127.3 Hz (standard load channel 26).
+The net control duties are rotated among club members to give each member a chance to gain experience running a net.
 The net generally starts with a roll call of club members followed by any topics of interest.
 It usually takes less than an hour.

 All hams, not just those residing within Murray City, are welcome and invited to club meetings and the weekly net.
 Please join us and share your experiences with the hobby.